funkymunkycool/wavy_checkerboard/README.md

 # Wavy Checkerboard in Matplotlib

-Recreating a <a href src='https://www.dwitter.net/d/701'> dwitter post </a> in matplotlib
+Recreating a [dwitter post](https://www.dwitter.net/d/701) in matplotlib